RussellHaley/PUC-Lua-Installer/README.md

-PUC-Lua Installer v1.1 (MinGW Build)
+### PUC-Lua Installer v1.1 (MinGW Build)

 This project is an open source Windows installer for 32 Lua.
+The install scripts are licensed under the FreeBSD license, Lua is license under the MIT license.
+Copyright notice must be maintained if the install scripts are used under derivitive works.

 Requirements:
 Microsoft .Net 3.5.1 (In Windows 8+ this must be "turned on" in Windows Features (Windows Key + type "Turn Windows Features" and the system will find it).